 The CSCM provides indicative guidance on the scoping of cloud security assessments, and inheritance for systems under a shared responsibility model, though it should be noted that guidance is not definitive and should be interpreted by the assessor in the context of the assessed system.
 Further, these comments have generally been developed with reference to OFFICIAL: Sensitive and PROTECTED public clouds.
 This does not preclude their use for other types of cloud services, though additional scrutiny should be applied to their reference in this case.
 Importantly, the CSCM also captures the ability for cloud consumers to implement security controls for systems built on top of the CSP's services by identifying where they are responsible for configuring the service in accordance with the ISM.

-The DTA provides the Whole-of-Government Cloud Services Panel (CSP), a non-mandatory procurement mechanism to enable Australian Government agencies to procure cloud services.
+Finally, the DTA provides the Whole-of-Government Cloud Services Panel (CSP), a non-mandatory procurement mechanism to enable Commonwealth entities to procure cloud services.
 The CSP lists cloud service providers who have negotiated a contractual head agreement with the DTA for use by the whole of Australian Government.